scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**
 This creature dual wields daggers and may make an Offhand attack (2 AP) with its Poisoned Dagger attack.

-***Poisoned Dagger.*** *Melee Attack:* 4 AP, 1rr, 3/1/1/0/0</br>Deals 1/0 in piercing damage, inflicting Poison 1 on a critical.
+***Poisoned Dagger.*** *Melee Attack:* 4 AP, 1rr, 3/1/1/0/0 - Deals 1/0 in piercing damage, inflicting Poison 1 on a critical.

-***Sneak Attack.*** *Melee Attack:* 4 AP, 4rr, 2/1/2/0/0</br>This can only be used when flanking a creature or when they have Combat Advantage.
+***Sneak Attack.*** *Melee Attack:* 4 AP, 4rr, 2/1/2/0/0 - This can only be used when flanking a creature or when they have Combat Advantage.
 Deals 1/0 in piercing damage, adding 0/1 for each critical rolled.
 Any blank wounds rolled are rerolled.
 ___

 #### Shaman